-▶ 2015 T0 2018
+▶ 2015 TO 2018

 The first three years after plan adoption, system plans will need to be updated such as transportation, sewer, water, and surface water master plans, the park and recreation plan, etc. Capital improvement plans will need to be updated to reflect the new projects needed to support the subarea.
 This will also be an intensive time of coordination and outreach with agencies, service providers, property owners, etc. The City and other agencies will seek funding for capital projects and move forward with implementing them.
 The City also will be exploring possible partnerships in redevelopment activity.
 The light rail station and system will be going through final design.
 The City will be working with Sound Transit to explore the potential for including some community uses and active street-level uses at the station and park-and-ride garage.

 While some planning and design of redevelopment would be expected, only minimal construction would be anticipated during this stage.
 Some property owners may move forward with redevelopment or work with other property owners to aggregate parcels for redevelopment.
 There could be more of a focus in areas closest to the station or on larger parcels that can accommodate redevelopment without aggregation.
+Sound Transit will begin construction of tracks and station.

-▶ 2019 T0 2023
+▶ 2019 TO 2023